 Different soil types are affected by moisture in different ways.
 Each of these three soils react to water differently:

 Because of the constant cycle of wet and dry periods that occur as the weather changes, certain types of soil can expand and contract indefinitely, subjecting your foundation to settling or expansive stresses that often cause damage.

 Our team of in-house foundation contractors can get your home back on solid ground!
 Call us for a free foundation repair quote today!
-We serve Boulder, Aurora, Denver, and many nearby areas in Colorado.
+We serve Littleton, Aurora, Denver, and many nearby areas in Colorado.